Quantifying Feature Space Universality Across Large Language Models via Sparse Autoencoders: Experiments

 \textbf{LLM Models.} We compare LLMs that use the Transformer model architecture \citep{vaswani2017attention}.
-We compare models that use the same tokenizer because the mean activation correlation pairing relies on comparing two activations using the same tokens.
-We compare the residual streams of Pythia-70m, which has 6 layers and 512 dimensions, vs Pythia-160m, which has 12 layers and 768 dimensions \citep{biderman2023pythiasuiteanalyzinglarge}.
-We compare the residual streams of Gemma-1-2B, which has 18 layers and 2048 dimensions, to Gemma-2-2B, which has 26 layers and 2304 dimensions \cite{gemmateam2024gemmaopenmodelsbased, gemmateam2024gemma2improvingopen}. \footnote{Gemma-2 introduces several architectural improvements over Gemma-1 \citep{gemmateam2024gemmaopenmodelsbased, gemmateam2024gemma2improvingopen}.}
+We compare models that use the same tokenizer because the highest activation correlation pairing relies on comparing two activations using the same tokens.
+In the main text, we compare the following residual stream layers pairs: (1) Pythia-70m, which has 6 layers and 512 dimensions, to Pythia-160m, which has 12 layers and 768 hidden dimensions \citep{biderman2023pythiasuiteanalyzinglarge}, (2) Gemma-1-2B, which has 18 layers and 2048 dimensions, to Gemma-2-2B, which has 26 layers and 2304 dimensions \citep{gemmateam2024gemmaopenmodelsbased, gemmateam2024gemma2improvingopen}, (3) Gemma-2-2B to Gemma-2-9B, which has 42 layers and 3584 dimensions, and (4) Llama 3-8B-Instruct and Llama 3.1-8B, which both have 32 layers and 4096 dimensions.
+Appendix \S \ref{app:models} lists all 8 model pairs we compare.

-\textbf{SAE Models.} For Pythia, we use pretrained SAEs with 32768 feature neurons trained on residual stream layers from Eleuther \citep{EleutherAI_sae}.
-For Gemma, we use pretrained SAEs with 16384 feature neurons trained on residual stream layers \citep{lieberum2024gemmascopeopensparse} We access pretrained Gemma-1-2B SAEs for layers 0, 6, 10, 12, and 17, and Gemma-2-2B SAEs for layers 0 to 26, through the SAELens library \citep{bloom2024saetrainingcodebase}.
+\textbf{SAE Models.} For Pythia models, we use SAEs with 32768 feature neurons trained on residual stream layers from Eleuther \citep{EleutherAI_sae}.
+For the Gemma models, we use SAEs with 16384 feature neurons trained on residual stream layers \citep{lieberum2024gemmascopeopensparse}.
+The Llama 3 SAE has a width of 65536 features and uses Gated ReLU \citep{rajamanoharan2024improvingdictionarylearninggated}, while the Llama 3.1 SAE has a width of 32768 features and uses JumpReLU \citep{rajamanoharan2024jumpingaheadimprovingreconstruction}.
+We access pretrained Gemma and Llama SAEs through the SAELens library \citep{bloom2024saetrainingcodebase}, which only hosted one SAE for Llama 3 at the time of our work.

+In Appendix \S \ref{app:more_models}, we compare SAEs for base vs fined tuned versions for Gemma-2-9B vs Gemma-2-9B-Instruct and Gemma-1-2B vs Gemma-1-2B-Instruct (at Layer 12).
+In Appendix \S \ref{app:baseline_to_rand}, we assess a baseline comparison that compares Pythia-70m SAEs with SAEs trained on a randomized Pythia-70m.
+In Appendix \S \ref{app:withinMod}, we compare SAEs trained within the same model.
+In Appendix \S \ref{app:cross_model_vary_width}, we compare SAEs across Pythia-70m and Pythia-160m as we vary SAE widths.

 \textbf{Datasets.} We obtain SAE activations using OpenWebText, a dataset that scraps internet content \citep{Gokaslan2019OpenWebText}.
 We use 100 samples with a max sequence length of 300 for Pythia for a total of 30k tokens, and we use 150 samples with a max sequence length of 150 for Gemma for a total of 22.5k tokens.
 Top activating dataset tokens were also obtained using OpenWebText samples.
+In Appendix \S \ref{app:vary_obtain_actvs}, we vary the dataset and number of tokens used to obtain activations to show that our results do not drastically change when these factors are varied.